Program of Study

 Students interested in English should include the following courses in their high school curriculum: advanced placement English and English composition courses.

 Additional Degree Info

-You can find additional information about the Bachelor of Science or Arts in English with Secondary licensure degree, including the courses you will take when you're a History, Social Sciences and Religion major at Eastern.
+You can find additional information about the Bachelor of Science or Arts in English with Secondary licensure degree, including the courses you will take in English with Secondary licensure degree, including the courses you will take when you’re an English major at Eastern

 Languages and Literature Social Media Pages: